Wednesday, July 25, 2018

 Most bloomed earlier and are now fattening seeds.

-On the right - the fine leaves topped by a cluster of buds are the rare purple prairie clover - which will be the star here in two weeks.
+On the right - the fine leaves topped by a cluster of buds are the rare prairie clover - which will turn this meadow purple in two weeks.

 If you haven't been to Somme, this is how our trails look.
-You might think this path semi-invisible, but it's easy to follow - and most places aren't this overgrown.
+You might think this path semi-invisible, but it's easy to follow.
 We very much need the seeds of the New Jersey tea, so we let them sprawl wherever they want, until the seeds are ripe.

 Thus, when we walk these footpaths, we're in the ecosystem.
 We don't just see it.
 The ecosystem touches us as we touch it.
 Butterflies and beetles land on our shoulders.
 (We wear repellent to keep ticks and chiggers off our legs and ankles.
 How did the Native Americans do that?)

-The bugs above are three hairstreak butterflies.
+The bugs above three hairstreak butterflies.
 They too are drawn to New Jersey tea.
-(The third hairstreak is facing us, and thus a thin gray line, if you look close.)

 If you'd like to look at a hairstreak close up.
 Here's one:

 Close up, with apparently only one antenna.
 But look close, again.
 The other if facing us, and the "line" becomes a "dot."
 Friends, we see from one perspective at a time.
-That's the best we can do.
+We make do as best we can, trying to keep multiple perspectives in mind.

 Does this look like one big flower?
 A compass-plant "flower" is, technically, many separate flowers.
 The scores of little male flowers (in the middle with the curly stamens) provide only pollen.
 The twenty-six female flowers (yellow "petals" around the edge) will each make one fat seed.